Controlling LEGO Wedo Motor with Python GUI App in Linux

 python lego wedo success

-In Windows, we can use SmarTTY to display GUI for the remote Linux app.
+Tip for Windows Users: You can use SmarTTY to display the GUI of the remote Linux app.

 LEGO Wedo 2.0 motor control